Overview of gun laws by nation: Belgium

-However the laws and regulations concerning the carrying and possession of firearms for hunters, sport shooters, collectors and also for the import and export of guns, differs from area to area in Belgium; a valid licence is almost always required.
-Blank guns, airsoft guns, paintball guns, and deactivated guns do not need a permit or licence and are free to purchase.
+However, the laws and regulations concerning the carrying and possession of firearms for hunters, sport shooters, collectors and also for the import and export of guns, differs slightly from area to area in Belgium; a valid licence is almost always required.
+Airsoft guns, paintball guns and some blank guns do not need a permit or licence and are free to purchase.
+Deactivated guns also need a license as of 2019.
+The only firearms that can be bought without a license in Belgium are those which are manufactured before 1890, or those that only use black powder and were patented before 1895 and manufactured before 1945.
+The possession of ammunition is always restricted to people who have a valid license.
+Belgium is the only country in the EU where magazines are also subject to license and registration.

-The gun law in Belgium does not apply (or at least applies differently) for the military and law enforcement services such as the police, customs and some private security units (only handguns).
+Gun laws in Belgium do not apply (or at least applies differently) for the military and law enforcement services such as the police.
 Until its abolition in 2019, the security units of Belgian courts and prison transport (Corps de securité Justice/Veiligheidskorps Justitie) were also permitted to carry handguns.

+Because of the very strict laws, and the long and expensive process of obtaining licenses, Belgian law allows for people over the age of 18 without a license to shoot once per year and only under strict supervision in a licensed shooting range.

 Croatia

 Croatia issues firearms permits for self-defense, hunting, sport shooting: